 If any person is engaged in agricultural activities, income derived from such agricultural operations shall be considered to be agricultural income.
 If any company is doing agriculture, its income shall also be exempt.

-Dividends received by a shareholder from the company having agricultural income income shall not be considered to be agricultural income rather it will be considered to be dividend income.
-E.g. ABC Ltd. an Indian company has agricultural income of ₹500 lakhs and company has distributed dividend of ₹50 lakh and one of the shareholder Mr. X has received dividend of ₹8 lakh, in this case tax treatment shall be: Tax liability of ABC Ltd. Shall be nil as per section 10(1) and dividend received by Mr. X shall be taxable.
+Dividends received by a shareholder from the company having agricultural income

+If any shareholder has received dividend from a company having income from agricultural activities, such income shall not be considered to be agricultural income rather it will be considered to be dividend income.
-If any shareholder has received dividend from a company having income from agricultural activities, such